Interfaith America: History

+Rebranding

+Around 2020, IFYC began to expand its scope by piloting initiatives impacting public health and racial equity through interfaith bridgebuilding.
+These initiatives included the Faith in the Vaccine Ambassadors program, the Black Interfaith Project,and advocacy for the Building Civic Bridges Act, bipartisan legislation introduced by U.S. Rep. Derek Kilmer (D-Wash.) to establish an office of bridgebuilding within AmeriCorps.

-In 2022, the organization officially rebranded as Interfaith America, expanding their mission from an exclusive focus on Higher Education to working in broader sectors such as healthcare, business, and government.
+As a result of its work in new fields, the organization officially rebranded as Interfaith America in 2022, expanding its mission from an exclusive focus on higher education to working in broader sectors such as healthcare, workplaces, and civic life.

+IA maintains a strong focus on higher education.
+It hosts an annual Interfaith Leadership Summit, billed as "the largest gathering of college students and educators with a commitment to American civic pluralism," which attracts roughly 500 students and educators each year.

+In 2024 and 2025, IA hosted an Advancing Campus Pluralism conference in partnership with the American Association of Colleges and Universities.

 Interfaith Leaders for Social Action

-In September 2011, IFYC launched recruitment for its Interfaith Leaders for Social Action (ILSA) program.
-Through partnerships with NGOs in four different cities in India, ILSA trained 50 interfaith leaders, whose work will address social issues like child labor and domestic violence.
-The program receives support from the United States Department of State’s Bureau of Democracy, Human Rights & Labor—Office of International Religious Freedom.
+In September 2011, IFYC launched recruitment for its Interfaith Leaders for Social Action (ILSA) program.Through partnerships with NGOs in four different cities in India, ILSA trained 50 interfaith leaders, whose work will address social issues like child labor and domestic violence.The program receives support from the United States Department of State’s Bureau of Democracy, Human Rights & Labor—Office of International Religious Freedom.